Here’s a sample resume we recently produced for a Finance Manager in Singapore.

 Your achievements section is critical to differentiating your application from that of your peers.
 Include projects which you have led and their resulting tangible business benefits.
 These benefits can be in the form of:

 - Improved business analytic / transparency leading to better business insights

 - Streamlined accounting processes resulting in higher productivity

 - Due Diligence for M&A activity

 - New business arm leading to higher revenues / profits

-Always tie back your projects to business benefits.
-This is what the hiring manager and employer want to see.
+- Always tie back your projects to business benefits.
+This is what the hiring manager and employer want to see on your CV.
 Ultimately, they want to know you can bring great value to their organisation.

 Finance Management Job Opportunities